Zack1808/tic-tac-toe/README.md

 `npm start`

-After execution, the localhost server will startup and a browser window will open, previewing the quiz game app.
+After execution, the localhost server will startup and a browser window will open, previewing the tic-tac-toe game app.

 ## Difficulty settings